vitekform/vitekform/README.md

 -->

 ### Who I am?
-As i explained in my bio, I am 14 years old boy studying at Gymnázium Pardubice Dašická 1083 and I am programming for fun and because i think it will be important profession in the future (hopefully😄)
+As i explained in my bio, I am 14 years old boy studying at Gymnázium Pardubice Dašická 1083, my name is Vít Formánek and I am programming for fun and because i think it will be important profession in the future (hopefully😄)
 ### What Am I Working On?
 I am as of Date of last edit of this file, working on Minecraft Plugins for Site22 which is Minecraft SCP Roleplay server which you definitely visit! https://discord.gg/AaguVw7vjB
 ### What Am I Learning?